TinyTerra/ComfyUI_tinyterraNodes/README.md

 + <details><summary>Adds 'Default BG Color (ttN)' to the node right-click context menu</summary> Allows setting specific default background color for every node added.
 + <details><summary>Adds 'Show Execution Order (ttN)' to the node right-click context menu</summary> Toggles execution order flags on node corners.
 + <details><summary>Adds support for 'ctrl + arrow key' Node movement</summary> This aligns the node(s) to the set ComfyUI grid spacing size and move the node in the direction of the arrow key by the grid spacing value.
 Holding shift in addition will move the node by the grid spacing size * 10.
-+ <details><summary>Adds 'Reload Node (ttN)' to the node right-click context menu</summary> Creates a new instance of the node with the same position, size, color and title (will disconnect any IO wires).
++ <details><summary>Adds 'Reload Node (ttN)' to the node right-click context menu</summary> Creates a new instance of the node with the same position, size, color and title .
 It attempts to retain set widget values which is useful for replacing nodes when a node/widget update occurs </details>
 + <details><summary>Adds 'Slot Type Color (ttN)' to the Link right-click context menu</summary> Opens a color picker dialog menu to update the color of the selected link type. </details>
 + <details><summary>Adds 'Link Border (ttN)' to the Link right-click context menu</summary> Toggles link line border. </details>
 + <details><summary>Adds 'Link Shadow (ttN)' to the Link right-click context menu</summary> Toggles link line shadow. </details>